 One of the best ways to raise healthy eaters is to consistently offer up real, whole, healthy foods.
 Although I’m not in favor of pureeing vegetables and sneaking them into meals and baked goods, for example, serving up smoothies can be a great way to make sure your kids are getting the nutrition they need.
-And if they learn how to make smoothies, they’ll know exactly what they’re eating and you don’t have to be so sneaky.
+If they also learn how to make smoothies, they’ll know exactly what they’re eating and you don’t have to be so sneaky.

 SMOOTHIES HAVE BEEN AROUND FOR 100 YEARS OLD